antoinegelloz/42-Lem_in/README.md

 		print error and exit
 	print the file on stdout
 	assign each ant to a path
-	let the ants pass into the graph by printing one line of output for each round display any options for arguments
+	let the ants pass into the graph by printing one line of output for each round on stdout display any options from arguments

 function find_paths(graph):
 	initialize paths list to null
 	new_path = bfs(graph)
-	append new_path to paths
+	append new_path to paths list
-	reduce capacities of the new_path forward edges increase capacities of the new_path backward edges compute the initial lines of output using only this first path point to the first path with selected_path while (selected_path did not reach the end of the paths list): store the previous number of paths found new_path = bfs(graph, selected_path)
+	reduce capacities of the new_path forward edges increase capacities of the new_path backward edges compute the initial lines of output using only this new_path point to the new_path as selected_path
+	while (selected_path did not reach the end of the paths list): store the previous number of paths found new_path = bfs(graph, selected_path)